Obama says Trump incited raid on US Capitol

 Trump issued a delayed response, which followed Biden’s after the capital went into lockdown.

 In a video message posted to Twitter on Wednesday afternoon, Trump urged protesters to go home and to respect law enforcement.
-But those sentiments followed repeated, unproven assertions about a "landslide" victory in the 2020 presidential election that are untrue.
+But those sentiments followed repeated, assertions about a "landslide" victory in the 2020 presidential election that are untrue.